-- PE courses will not be weighted nor used in determining GPA rank. - Valedictorian and Salutatorian eligibility requirements for students attending Early College High School and Panola Charter School: - Complete a minimum of 4 semesters at Panola Schools, including December grads, not including summer school, earning credits in at least 8 core courses during that time. - Complete an endorsement, including Algebra II. - Must have a GPA of 95 or above, at PECHS and TECHS at the end of the fall semester of their senior year.
-Must have a GPA of 90 or above, at PCS for the same time period. - Highest ranking graduate must have earned the distinguished level for graduation of Achievement. - Passed all required STAAR EOC's. - Be TSIA2 complete for both ECHS campuses only.
+- PE courses will not be weighted nor used in determining GPA rank. - Valedictorian and Salutatorian eligibility requirements for students attending Early College High School and Panola Charter School: - Complete a minimum of 4 semesters at Panola Schools, including December grads, not including summer school, earning credits in at least 8 core courses during that time. - Complete an endorsement, including Algebra II. - Must have a GPA of 95 or above, at PCS, PECHS and TECHS at the end of the fall semester of their senior year. - Highest ranking graduate must have earned the distinguished level for graduation of Achievement. - Passed all required STAAR EOC's. - Be TSIA2 complete for both ECHS campuses only.